 Programs include intramural and club sports, group fitness, personal training, swim instruction, youth programs and summer camps, daycare, special events and open recreation and fitness.

 Campus Recreation is also one of the largest student employers on campus, employing and mentoring over 300 students each semester.

-The Carruth Center provides short term individual, group, and crisis counseling for WVU students in addition to psychiatry services and psychological assessment for ADHD and learning disorders.
+The Carruth Center provides short term individual, group, and crisis counseling for WVU students as well as various outreach events, such as Let’s Chat.

 Your time at WVU may be filled with transitions, self-exploration and change.
 Our services and programs are designed to support you through these experiences, help you succeed in college and guide you toward a more fulfilling life.
 We strive to provide these services in an atmosphere that is welcoming, comfortable and multiculturally sensitive for all students.